tact-lang/pitaya/docs/SPECIFICATION.md

 - Generates container names using pattern `orchestrator_{run_id}_s{strategy_index}_k{short8(durable_key)}` (derived from the durable task key) and computes them before scheduling; container_name MUST NOT change thereafter
 - Uses deterministic branch names derived from the durable task key (orchestration provides the final name)
-- Persists `strategy_index` label on containers with the 1-based value for easier grouping and debugging (the display alias `sidx` MAY be used in UI only)
+- Persists `strategy_index` label on containers with the 1-based value for easier grouping and debugging (the display alias `sidx` is used in UI only)
 - Tracks task-to-container mapping for monitoring and cleanup
 - Manages multiple background executor tasks (configurable count) for true parallel execution
 - Validates disk space before starting tasks (20GB minimum)

 **Execution Tracking**: Each task tracked from schedule to completion.
 Strategies can wait for specific tasks or groups.
 Essential for patterns like "wait for all 5 to complete, then pick best".

-**Capacity Model (normative)**:
+**Capacity Model**:

 - Each task declares `container_cpu` and `container_memory` at scheduling time (defaults apply).
 - Scheduler maintains an aggregate CPU token bucket equal to detected `host_cpu` (cgroup-aware).
 A task is admitted only if `sum(running.container_cpu) + new.container_cpu ≤ host_cpu`.
-- Tasks that cannot be admitted wait in FIFO order.
+- Tasks not admitted wait in FIFO order.
 This prevents oversubscription even with per-task overrides.
 - Oversubscription warnings are emitted when `max_parallel_tasks * runner.container_cpu > host_cpu` or when a single task requests `container_cpu > host_cpu`.

-V1 scope note: Admission control is CPU-based only.
-Memory-aware admission control is a known limitation and is explicitly out of scope for V1; operators should size `runner.container_memory` conservatively.
+Admission control is CPU-based only.
+Memory-aware gating is out of scope; operators must size `runner.container_memory` conservatively.

 **Resource Cleanup**: When tasks complete, their slots immediately return to the pool.
-Failed tasks don't block resources.
-Ensures maximum utilization without manual intervention.
+Failed tasks do not block resources.
+This ensures maximum utilization without manual intervention.

 The engine uses a FIFO queue and a fixed pool size.
 Strategies provide the intelligence about what to run and when.